loopandlearn/loopfollowdocs/docs/setup/lf-features.md

 LoopFollow has traditionally provided an option to play a silent audio as a trick to allow it to wake up when in the background or when the phone is locked.
 This has several drawbacks including battery drain and limited reliability.

-With LoopFollow version 2.2.9 or higher, an additional method is provided using an external device to provide a heartbeat.
+With LoopFollow version 2.2.9 or newer, an additional method is provided using an external device to provide a heartbeat.
 This can be a radiolink device, if you have one available, or a used Dexcom Transmitter (G5/ G6/ ONE/ Anubis) or Sensor (G7/ ONE+).
 The batteries on Dexcom devices continue to provide power to the Bluetooth system, giving a heartbeat at about 5 minute intervals.
 The radiolink devices provide a heartbeat every minute.

 ### Bluetooth Heartbeat